jkuchar/MultipleFileUpload/README.md

 Forks
 -----

 Because this repo is imported from SVN, there were no way how to create real forks on github.
 So there are more than one repo containing MultipleFileUpload.
-Other forks is here: https://github.com/Ciki/MFU
+Other forks are here: https://github.com/Ciki/MFU